 By eschewing character lines in favour of the movement of surfaces, the Mazda CX-30 achieves styling with both the beauty of a work of art and a powerful sense of dynamism.

 The front styling conveys a refined, yet bold personality.
 Mazda’s signature wing takes on a sharper and deeper form that combines with the solid, sculpted contours of the front bumper to achieve a composition strongly suggestive of forward motion.
 The size and pattern of the radiator grille’s triangular motif are tightly controlled to show rich variations according to the viewing angle and changes in light.
-From Sport Lux models onwards, the grille is gloss black, as are the B and C Pillar garnish trims.
+From Homura models onwards, the grille is gloss black, as are the B and C Pillar garnish trims.

 Click here to read more about Mazda’s Kodo Design philosophy.